hussainronaque/cfs-xv6/SETUP.md

 make TOOLPREFIX=i386-elf- qemu-nox
 ```

 If everything is installed correctly, you should see xv6 boot up in the terminal.
-To exit the emulator, press `C-a x`.
+To exit the emulator, press `Ctrl-a x`.

 To simplify future builds, edit the `Makefile`: